CANTUS-Project/api/source/resource_types.rst

 .. http:get:: /(browse_indexers)/(string:id)/

-    An "Indexer" corresponds to an agent who has entered or modified data in the CANTUS Database (usually a human).
+    An "Indexer" corresponds to an agent who has entered or modified data in the Cantus Database (usually a human).
 These will be avialable at the path indicated in the ``"browser_indexers"`` member.